AlexBAV/AsyncCppRpc/README.md

 * Supports "request-response" asynchronous model and "fire-and-forget" notification model.
 * Supports extendable RPC interfaces: allows to add new RPC methods to existing interfaces without the need to recompile clients.
 * Propagates exceptions back to callers.
-* Has built-in serialization and marshalling support for most of the native and STL types and provides a simple extensibility protocol for not-supported or custom types.
+* Has built-in serialization and marshalling support for most of the native and STL types and provides a simple extensibility protocol for non-supported or custom types.

 ## Motivating Example